achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 services.AddAuthorization();
 ```

 Then we have to declare a new class which is derived from the `Hub` one.
-At this sample the only purpose is to handle a particular endpoint requests, but it also could contains a logic, which should be accessable from a frontend (or fired due to `OnConnected` and `OnDisconnected` events).
-I've named it as `CurrencyHub` and left empty:
+With this sample the only purpose is to handle the particular endpoint request, but it could also contain a logic, which should be accessible from a frontend (or fired due to `OnConnected` and `OnDisconnected` events).
+I've named it as `CurrencyHub` and left it empty:

 ```csharp
 public class CurrencyHub : Hub